 - Can 4 wire carry 100 amps?

-Yes, 4 wire can carry 100 amps.
-However, the wire should be the correct size and it must be accurately installed.
+Yes, 4 wires can carry 100 amps.
+Size and configuration must be accurate

 - What size wire for 250 amps?